jmahhh/dclandbot/README.md

 # dclandbot
-Tweets LAND auction events from the Decentraland Marketplace.
+Tweets LAND and EST auction events from the Decentraland Marketplace.